ScalarField/MemeKit/README.md

-# MemeKit
+# MemeKit v0.1.0
 A library for messing with people

 Start by creating a new `MemeKit` object:
 `let tools = new MemeKit()`
 Then let the fun begin.

+##More presets, images, and features coming soon

 **All optional parameters to functions are inputted last** **Remember that `element` refers to an element object**